nhansen23/buzzline-03-hansen/README.md

 3. Know the command that works on your machine to execute python (e.g. py or python3).
 4. Know how to use the -m (module flag to run your file as a module).
 5. Know the full name of the module you want to run.
 Hint: Look in the consumers folder.

-What did we name the topic used with csv data?
-Hint: See the consumer code and [.env](.env).

 ## About the Smart Smoker (CSV Example)